Expand the section navigation mobile menu

 All agreements or purchases that involve receiving payment must be reviewed by the Controller’s Office.
 See OU AP&P #210 Cash Receipts and OU AP&P #212 Bankcard Information Security Requirements.

-Communication intended for external audiences (all media) must be pre-approved in writing by Communications & Marketing.
+Communication intended for external audiences (all media) must be pre-approved in writing by University Communications & Marketing.

 All non-payroll payments to students or on behalf of students, except for Reimbursements, must be approved by the Financial Aid Office.
 All payments for work (including graduate student stipends) must be paid through payroll.

-All grant expenditures must be approved by Office of Research Administration.
-Purchasing reserves the right to debar a vendor from participating in the bid process for grant or Contract expenditures exceeding $25,000.
+All grant expenditures must be approved by Research Office.
+Purchasing reserves the right to debar a supplier from participating in the bid process for grant or Contract expenditures.

 All floral tributes for death or illness of a staff member (or staff member’s family) are requested through University Human Resources (staff) or Academic Human Resources (faculty) and handled by the President's Office per OU AP&P #455 Death of Faculty, Staff and Retiree and Floral Tributes.

-All payments to foreign entities require special documentation and must be reviewed by Accounts Payable prior to securing procurement.
+All payments to foreign entities require special documentation and must be reviewed by Tax Compliance and Accounts Payable prior to securing procurement.

 Payment Processing: